SandeepSaini9/SandeepSaini9/README.md

 ### Hello there 👋

-- 👋 Hi, I’m a CSIT Student
+- 👋 I’m a CSIT Student
 - 👀 I’m interested in ...App Development
 - 🌱 I’m currently working on Android Projects
 - 💬 Ask me about Android Development or any tech related stuff.